 All of these issues together can result in weaker foliage up top, and less energy for blooming.
 In fact, overcrowded plant foliage and root structure are usually the two main culprits when perennials fail to bloom.

-One of the best ways to control weeds in your flowerbeds is by filling them with more plants!
-The tighter and more closely the foliage can grow, the less likely weeds and weed seeds can ever find a home.
-And there is no better way to fill your beds than with your own free perennial transplants!
-See: How To Eliminate Weeds In Your Flowerbeds For Good
+One of the best ways to control weeds in your flowerbeds is by filling them with more plants.
+The tighter and more closely foliage can grow, the less likely weeds and weed seeds can ever find a home.
+And there is no better way to fill your beds than with your own free perennial transplants.
+And as the weather cool at the end of the growing season, it’s time to jump into action!

 Although you can divide most perennials at any point of the growing season, fall really is the ideal time.
 Unfortunately, when you divide in the spring or summer, plants often can’t recover quickly enough to still bloom or fill out their foliage in the same growing season.